mikemclin/angular-acl/README.md

 #### `AclService.detachRole(role)`

-Remove role from current user
+Remove a role from the current user

 ###### Parameters